-The people of Ontario count on Bruce Power to do so at 30% less than the average residential price of power.
+The people of Ontario count on Bruce Power to do so at 30% less than the average cost to generate residential power.

-This important role for Bruce Power was solidified on Dec.
+Bruce Power’s role in the future of Ontario’s electricity supply was solidified on Dec.
 3, 2015, when the company and the Independent Electricity System Operator (IESO) entered into an amended, long-term agreement to secure 6,400 megawatts of electricity from the Bruce site, through a multi-year Life-Extension Program.
 The life extension began on Jan.
 1, 2016, and will continue through 2053, allowing Bruce Power’s units to operate safely through to 2064.

-The life extension also includes the Major Component Replacement Project, which will begin in Unit 6 in 2020 and extend the life of Unit 3-8 over a period of 16 years.
+The life extension also includes the Major Component Replacement (MCR) Project, which will begin in Unit 6 in 2020, and extend the life of Units 3-8 over a period of 13 years.